matibek/request_limiter/README.rst

-Request limiter contains a decorator to limit hthe rate of http request
+Request limiter contains a decorator to limit the rate of http request

 * Free software: MIT license